-- The engagement of experts (façade consultants, architects, fire consultants) and arrangements in relation to the EWS1 certificate to include review of the same and advice on the procurement of remedial works.
+- The engagement of experts (façade consultants, architects, fire consultants) and arrangements in relation to the EWS1 certificate and PAS 9980 assessments to include review of the same and advice on the procurement of remedial works.

 - Ongoing fire safety obligations, before, during and after completion of remedial works (such as waking watches).